International School of Iceland: History

 Previously, the school was known as the American Embassy School and then Reykjavik International School in 2004 before taking on its present name in 2006.
 The school was located on Bergstaðastræti in Reykjavík (as the American Embassy School) and in Grafarvogur before finding its current home in Garðabær, a municipality of the Greater Reykjavík area.

 The International School of Iceland offers a course of study for students K-10.
 This means that ISI can serve students of primary, middle or high school age.
 After serving grades K-7 for many years, the school was expanded to include grade 8 in the 2015-2016 school year.
 Grade 9 was added during the 2016-2017 school year and most recently grade 10 was added to the curriculum in the 2017-2018 school year.
 This allows students to attend ISI for their entire grunnskoli career before moving directly to menntaskóli (secondary) education.

 The school, constructed in 2005, is housed within the Sjálandsskóli building at Langalina 8, 210 Garðabær.
 Grades K-3 are housed in a second building next door, called Thorsmork.

+In August 2023, the school moved grades 5-10 into a new building at Ægisgrund 7.
+As of 2026, all classes of grades 5-10 are taught in this building, except for gym, swimming and lunch time where the students continue to use the swimming pool, gym and lunchroom facility in the Sjálandsskóli building.